leonor-f/ForestFirefighting/project/README.md

 - The helicopter must be positioned over the lake to fill its water bucket.

 ### Interactions
-- To extinguish the fire, the user must pilot the helicopter to the lake, collect water, and then drop it over the burning areas.
+- To extinguish the fire, the user must pilot the helicopter to the lake, stop, collect water, and then drop it over the burning areas.
 - The fire is gradually extinguished in the areas hit by water, with visual feedback.
 - The cycle can be repeated to put out all fire sources.

+### Additional Development
+- The additional development we choose as the "B", where you can see the heliport change from its normal form with an "H" in the middle to an "UP" or a "DOWN" depending on its actions.

 ### Graphical Interface
 - The interface was designed to look as realistic and visually appealing as possible, providing an immersive experience for the user.